edisleka/React-Native-Skeleton-Loader/README.md

 ## ⚙️ Configuration

-All constants are centralized in `src/app.constants.tsx`:
+All constants are centralized in `src/app.constants.tsx` for easy customization:

 ```tsx
 export const SKELETON = {